Pipes of War

 ‘There’s an old reservoir right under the LoTech building.
 It was damaged during the war, so they drained it and built a new reservoir a few miles away.
 This one was abandoned, but the LoTech building was built decades later, so whoever built it must’ve known about the old reservoir.
 But why connect the building to the reservoir if it’s out of use?’

 ‘I think I can answer that,’ explained Suds.
-‘The architect of the LoTech building was one Jeremy Stains.’
+‘The architect of the LoTech building was one Jeremy Staines.’

 ‘I don’t like him already,’ Captain Clean muttered.

 ‘You’re right not to,’ said Suds.
 ‘I looked him up and he made the news.
 Not long after the building was built, there were reports of technology going missing.
-Turns out a group of them were smuggling things out and selling them to competitors, and Stains was involved from the start.
-He added in the pipes so that they could send stuff down the pipes to a secret underground location – I’m guessing the reservoir – to avoid being caught.’
+Turns out a group of them were smuggling things out and selling them to competitors, and Staines was involved from the start.
+Nobody knew how it was done, but they discovered he’d added in those pipes so that they could send stuff down into a secret underground location – I’m guessing the reservoir – to avoid being caught.’

 ‘How did they catch them?’ asked the captain.

-‘One of them put it down the wrong pipe and when the plumbers came out, they found the other pipes.’
+‘One of them put it down the wrong pipe and when the plumbers came out, they found the other pipes,’ Suds explained.
+‘They blocked the pipes, but it seems like whoever’s doing this has found a way to unblock them.’

 ‘But Cap said the guy saw a hand,’ Suds pointed out.
 ‘How would someone get up the pipes and be strong enough to drag someone else down?’